 - Human psychological development

 I am an accredited member of the BACP (British Association for Counselling and Psychotherapy) and also belong to the HACP (Hampshire Association for Counselling and Psychotherapy).

 My first career was as a clinical physiologist, specialising in cardiology.
-I re-trained as a counsellor after raising my family.
+I re-trained as a counsellor after raising my three (now adult) children.

 I am also a qualified reflexologist and am passionate about holistic practice and the mind-body connection.